Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 Day 4: Tour C — The Hidden Beach

-Tour C goes to different islands than Tour A: Helicopter Island (named for its shape), Matinloc Shrine (an abandoned Catholic shrine on a cliff face), and Hidden Beach.
+Tour C heads to different islands than Tour A: Helicopter Island (named for its shape), Matinloc Shrine (an abandoned Catholic shrine on a cliff face), and Hidden Beach.

-Hidden Beach.
+Hidden Beach earns its name.
 You swim through a gap between rocks — maybe 3 meters wide — and emerge on a beach enclosed by cliff walls on three sides.
 It's maybe 30 meters long.
 The sand is white.
 The water is clear.
 The only sound is waves breaking against the outer rock face.

 Matinloc Shrine is eerie — a concrete Catholic shrine built on a cliff face by a German businessman in the 1980s, now abandoned.
-The structure is deteriorating, vines growing through the concrete.
-The altar faces the Bacuit Bay.
+The structure is deteriorating, vines growing through the concrete, the altar facing Bacuit Bay.
 Someone had left fresh flowers.

 Tour C: 1,600 PHP ($28).
 Less popular than Tour A, so the boats are smaller and the stops less crowded.